Rani Mukerji: Humanitarian work

 Alongside her acting career, Mukerji is involved with humanitarian causes and is vocal about issues faced by women and children.
-Mukerji was appointed as an ambassador by Procter & Gamble and the NGO Child Rights and You for their joint venture, Shiksha, to endorse the cause of children's education.
+Mukerji was appointed as an ambassador by Procter & Gamble and the non-governmental organization (NGO) Child Rights and You for their joint venture, Shiksha, to endorse the cause of children's education.
 In 2011 she set up a Stroke Treatment Fund, in association with the Indian Stroke Association, to pay for the treatment of financially deprived stroke-affected patients.
 She has made public appearances to support other charities and causes.
-In March 2004, she visited the Indian army unit in Pokhran, Rajasthan to interact with the jawan troops, for the NDTV reality show Jai Jawan.
+In March 2004, she visited the Indian army unit in Pokhran, Rajasthan, to interact with the jawan troops for the NDTV reality show Jai Jawan.
 A decade later, in August 2014, she visited the jawans again at Baramulla.
 In February 2005, Mukerji and several other Bollywood actors participated in the 2005 HELP!
 Telethon Concert to raise money for the victims of the 2004 Indian Ocean earthquake.

 In March 2006, Mukerji celebrated her birthday with the physically challenged children of the Helen Keller Institute; she had previously worked with them while preparing for her role in Black.
 In November 2010, she was part of a fund raising auction for the "Because I am a Girl" charity campaign.
 In 2014, Mukerji attended a charity dinner on child trafficking hosted by the British Asian Trust in London, where she was felicitated by Prince Charles for raising awareness on the issue through her work in Mardaani.
 Mukerji also attended "Junoon" charity cricket match, hosted by the Rotaract Club of HR College Mumbai in 2012.

 Mukerji appeared as celebrity guest on Kaun Banega Crorepatis Hindi and Bengali version, after which she donated the received prize money for social causes.
 She donated Hindi versions prize money to the Bandra Holy Family Hospital, for their NICU centre and donated Bengali versions money for other charity works.
 In 2012, PETA India acknowledged Mukerji with a Hero to Animals Award for her compassionate work for animals.
 She lends her support to cancer initiatives and created awareness alongside the NGO, Cancer Patients Aid Association (CPAA).
 In 2023, Femina honoured her for her association with Amitabh Bachchan Foundation, the Indian Cancer Society, the Teach For India programme and the Swachh Bharat Abhiyan (where she worked as a Swachh Bharat Ambassador).

 Artistry and screen persona

-Mukerji is considered in the media as one of the most popular and accomplished actresses in Hindi cinema.
+Mukerji is cited in the media as one of the most popular and accomplished actresses in mainstream Hindi cinema.
 As part of a career analysis, Sukanya Verma noted that after making an unconventional debut in films, Mukerji oscillated between success and failure for a few years before achieving "the status of a star, performer and showgirl".
 Indo-Asian News Service reported that during her initial years in the industry, Mukerji was written off as the successful Kajol's poor cousin for being "plump" and "short".
 Raja Sen opined that despite that, Mukerji "slogged her way with grit" to emerge a successful star.